stephanbcbauer/standards.catena-x.github.io/docs/guides/Helm/how-to-release-a-helm-chart.md

 uses the `chart-releaser-action` to package and publish your charts.
 You can use this example in your own repository without changes.

-The workflow will:

-- release your Helm chart in your repository (creating a GitHub release)
+The workflow will release your Helm chart in your repository (creating a GitHub release).
-- add the new release to the [Catenax-NG Helm repository](https://catenax-ng.github.io/charts/dev/index.yaml)

 This workflow can be triggered manually via GitHub action UI or will automatically be triggered on pushing into the main branch of your repository.